kkousounnis/Java-Application-PrivateSchool-Data-Management-System/README.md

 # Java-Console-Application-PrivateSchool-Data-Management-System

-Command prompt (console) application.
+The development of this project includes the implementation of a private school structure.

+The application needs to hold in a database multiple courses along with the enrolled students, the trainers that teach the subjects and the assignments that the students need to submit during the course duration.

-The application asks from the command prompt to input data to all the entities and it gives the option to add more than one entry at a time.
+This repository refers to the first part  of the project and it asks from the command prompt to input data to all the entities and it gives the option to add more than one entry at a time.
 If the user decides not to type any data, the program gives us synthetic data.
 Also, the program is able to output the following: